Our Postcard from Normandy

 Avranches itself is quite an unassuming little town with a population of only about 10,000, but it has a really nice feel to it.
 Even off-season there’s a bit of local hustle and bustle and the locals certainly made us feel at home.
 One of the main attractions in the town is the site of the ancient cathedral, the Cathedral of Avranches which has an interesting and checkered history.

 Originally dating back to the 10th century, it was completely destroyed during the French Revolution.
 Unlike some cathedrals that had a similar fate, the Cathedral of Avranches wasn’t reconstructed after its demise.
-Legend has it that even several visits by Archangel Michael to the bishop of Avranches failed to make him take notice and instruct a re-build.
-In fact, apparently on his last visit, the Archangel Michael touched the bishop on the head and had such an impact that his finger made a hole in his skull.
-Whether you believe the legend or not, you, like us can see his skull, complete with hole in the Saint-Gervais church in Avranches itself.
-After the cathedral was destroyed, the religious presence in the town was restored by the church of Notre Dame des Champs, a gothic revival style building which was erected in the 19th century.
+Legend has it that even several visits by Archangel Michael to the bishop of Avranches failed to make him take notice and instruct a rebuild.
+Apparently, on his last visit, the Archangel Michael touched the bishop on the head and had such an impact that his finger made a hole in his skull.
+Whether you believe the legend or not, you, like us, can see his skull, complete with a hole in the Saint-Gervais church in Avranches itself.
+After the cathedral was destroyed, the religious presence in the town was restored by the church of Notre Dame des Champs, a Gothic revival-style building erected in the 19th century.

 Back to articles